 We may earn affiliate commissions for the recommended products.
 Learn more.

 Twitch's advertising landscape has dramatically shifted in recent years, with substantial price increases for official ad-free options and advanced technical measures that make traditional ad-blocking less effective.
-However, several legitimate methods still exist for users seeking an ad-free viewing experience without violating Twitch's Terms of Service.
+However, several legitimate methods still exist for users interested in seeing fewer ads without violating Twitch's Terms of Service.

 Methods to watch Twitch without ads

-You have a few options for streaming Twitch without ads:
+You have a few options for streaming Twitch without ads or with fewer ads:

-• Browser-based solutions – use browsers and blocking features to block banner ads
+• Browser-based solutions – use browsers and ad-blocking features to block banner ads.

 1. Official subscription services

-The only way to completely remove ads from Twitch is to pay for an official subscription, such as Twitch Turbo, specific channels, and Amazon Prime.
+The only guaranteed way to completely remove ads from Twitch is to pay for an official subscription, such as Twitch Turbo, specific channels, and Amazon Prime Gaming.

 Twitch Turbo ($11.99/month)

-Twitch Turbo provides complete ad removal across the entire platform for $11.99/month (up from $8.99 previously).
-This subscription eliminates all video and banner ads and provides additional perks like extended VOD storage and custom chat colors.
-It works at the server level, so ads are never included in your video stream, making it 99% effective.
+Twitch Turbo provides complete ad removal across the entire platform for $11.99/month.
+This subscription eliminates all video and banner ads and provides additional perks like longer VOD retention and custom chat colors.
+It works at the server level, so ads are never included in your video stream.

 Channel subscriptions remove ads only for specific streamers you subscribe to.
-Pricing starts at $4.99/month on desktop ($7.99 on mobile) for Tier 1, with higher tiers ($9.99, $24.99) offering additional perks but the same ad-blocking benefits.
-This works best if you primarily watch 1-2 streamers.
+Pricing starts at $5.99/month on desktop ($7.99/month on mobile) for Tier 1, with higher tiers ($9.99/month, $24.99/month) offering additional perks but the same ad-blocking benefits.
+This works best if you primarily watch 1–2 streamers.

 Amazon Prime Gaming